serkonda7/vscode-vba/CONTRIBUTING.md

 ### Repository Setup
 - Install the Bait programming language: https://github.com/tiabeast/bait#building-from-source
 - Create and clone a fork of https://github.com/serkonda7/vscode-vba
-- Run `npm install` inside the cloned directory
+- Run `pnpm install` inside the cloned directory
 - Create a new working branch for your changes